clojuredocs/guides/articles/ecosystem/java_jdbc/using_sql.md

 Possible values for `:isolation` are `:none`, `:read-committed`, `:read-uncommitted`, `:repeatable-read`, and `:serializable`.
 Be aware that not all databases support all isolation levels.
+Inside a transaction, you can call `get-isolation-level` to return the current level.

 In addition, you can also set the current transaction-aware connection to rollback, and reset that setting, as well as test whether the connection is